 Each bitcoin unit reached a value of 40,000 US dollars earlier this year.

-Prices that, a few months ago, would have been considered absurd by many.
-But not for those who have kept assets of this type over all these years, having seen, with the new rises, the portfolio multiply by four or five.
+A few months ago, Prices would have been considered absurd by many.
+But not for those who have kept assets of this type over all these years, having seen, with the new rises, the portfolio multiplied by four or five.

-Hold on for dear life
+Hold on for dear life.

-Despite the risks of losing all of the capital, always remembered by the regulators – and the stories of financial debacle of those who bought expensive and sold cheap around the peak of 2017.
+Despite the risks of losing all of the capital, the regulators always remembered it – and the stories of the financial debacle of those who bought expensively and sold cheap around the peak of 2017.

-They are investors who do not want to sell, some because they are looking for increasing valuations, others because they believe that cryptocurrencies will assume a central role in the global payment system, eventually in their own name.
+They are investors who do not want to sell, some because they are looking for increasing valuations, others because they believe that cryptocurrencies will assume a central role in the global payment system, eventually in their name.